d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 We can use the same representation as before for the label $\mathbf{y}$.
 The only difference is that rather than a vector containing only binary entries, say $(0, 0, 1)$, we now have a generic probability vector, say $(0.1, 0.2, 0.7)$.
-The math that we used previously to define the loss $l$ in :eqref:`eq_l_cross_entropy` still works out fine, just that the interpretation is slightly more general.
+The mathematics that we used previously to define the loss $l$ in :eqref:`eq_l_cross_entropy` still works out fine, just that the interpretation is slightly more general.